 At times, students may experience personal circumstances or hardships preventing them from completing a semester.
-When this happens students may be advised or elect to take a full withdrawal from all classes.
+When this happens, students should meet with an advisor to determine the best course of action.
+Students may be advised or elect to take a full withdrawal from all classes.

 Students withdrawing from all courses with the intent to return to their program in the future will be initiating a leave of absence.

 Students withdrawing from all courses who do not intend on returning to complete their degree are withdrawing from the university.

 A student who withdraws from all courses, may receive a partial refund according to the rules described on the Student Accounting website.

 Withdrawal is not permitted during the last two weeks of classes.

 More information on withdrawing from all courses can be found on the Scarlet Hub website.